Skip to content

 Perth

 There, you can do many activities such as rock climbing, mountain biking, fishing, kayaking, whale watching tours, and surfing.
-Besides that, you can find more than 40 spots for surfing along the coast.
+Besides that, you can find more than 40 surfing spots along the coast.
 The place is famous for its limestone caves, such as Lake Cave, Jewel Cave, and Mammoth Cave, all with shimmering stalactites and prehistoric fossils.

 Aviation Heritage Museum